balestramatan/cybereason-assignment/README.md

    - Fronend running on port 5173
    - Backend running on port 3001
-   - Fronend running on port 6379
+   - Redis running on port 6379
-   - Fronend running on port 5432
+   - Database running on port 5432

    Make sure the ports are not already in use the your system.